 The latest strive involves an all-caps tweet sent late Sunday warning Iran of "CONSEQUENCES THE LIKE OF WHICH FEW THROUGHOUT HISTORY HAVE EVER SUFFERED BEFORE."

+So, does threatening nuclear annihilation upon an entire country get you the boot from the social network?
 Twitter's policy states that threats of violence can get you kicked off.
 For instance, if somebody were to tweet a threat to kill his neighbor with a sawed-off shotgun, they could easily be kicked off for violating Twitter's policies.